-EDCTC staff will be serving on the upcoming SACOG Staff Member Funding Working Group planned to begin in spring of 2023.
-Director Deloria will be the Chair of this six-county funding working group.
+EDCTC staff will be serving on the upcoming SACOG Staff Member Funding Round Working Group.
+Director Deloria was appointed as the Chair of this six-county funding working group.
 Commissioner Thomas was appointed to Chair of the SACOG Board Member Funding Working Group.
 This effort will help shape how future funding rounds are administered, including the performance metrics and criteria used for project ranking and selection.
 EDCTC staff will report to the Commission as this effort progresses over the next year.